Particle rolling MCMC with double-block sampling: Introduction

+However, unless the time series model has a relatively simple form, finding an appropriate proposal distribution for these update steps may be difficult.
+Hence, instead of generating only one candidate from the proposal distribution, we generate multiple candidates and choose one of them using the conditional SMC of the particle MCMC (\shortciteN{AndrieuDoucetHolenstein(10)}).
+This nested structure is similar to that of SMC$^2$ (\shortciteN{Chopin2013}, \shortciteN{Fulop2013}) and nested SMC \shortcite{naesseth2015nested}, but our proposed algorithm differs in that it is derived from the particle Gibbs instead of the particle MH (Metropolis-Hastings) algorithm.
+As a special case of our new method, our proposed double-block sampler can be used to implement the ordinary sequential analysis by keeping all past observations.
+It contrasts with SMC$^2$ in that it originates from different types of the particle MCMC algorithms.

-The rest of the paper is organized as follows.
-In Section 2, we introduce the rolling window estimation in state space models and show that a simple particle rolling MCMC causes the weight degeneracy phenomenon using an example with the simulated data.
-Section 3 introduces a new methodology named double block sampling with the particle simulation smoother to overcome this difficulty.
-Theoretical justifications of the proposed method are provided in Section 4.
-Section 5 gives illustrative examples using a linear Gaussian state space model with the simulated data and a realized stochastic volatility model with S\&P500 index returns data.
-Finally, Section 6 concludes the paper.
+The remainder of the paper is organized as follows.
+In Section 2, we introduce the simple rolling-window sampler for state space models and point out that such a sampler derived from the conventional filtering algorithm causes the serious weight degeneracy phenomenon.
+Section 3 introduces a double-block sampler to overcome this difficulty.
+Section 4 provides illustrative examples and, in Section 5, theoretical justifications of the proposed method are provided.
+Section 6 concludes the paper.